rstojnic/lazydata/README.md

 ### Sharing your stored files

 To access your stored files from multiple machines add a remote storage backend where they can be uploaded.
-To use S3 as a storage backend run:
+To use S3 as a retemo storage backend run:

 ```bash
 $ lazydata add-remote s3://mybucket/lazydata
 ```

 This will configure the S3 backend and also add it to `lazydata.yml` for future reference.
-Alternatively, you can also use `ssh://username@myserver/path` as a storage backend.
+Alternatively, you can also use `ssh://username@myserver/path` as a remote storage backend.

 You can now git commit and push your  `my_script.py` and `lazydata.yml` files as you normally would.